pornin/modsqrt/README.md

 divide-and-conquer strategy for the Pohlig-Hellman algorithm used internally, that leads to a complexity of _O(n*log n)_, and in practice seems to be as good or even better than previously known solutions.

+The detailed description of the algorithm is in [modsqrt.pdf](modsqrt.pdf).